New drug shows promise in early trial for kids with deadly brain cancer

 Summary

-This early-phase study tested a drug called INCB7839 in 13 children whose high-grade gliomas (aggressive brain tumors) had come back or worsened after standard treatment.
-The main goal was to find a safe dose and check for side effects.
-The drug works by blocking a protein that helps tumors grow, aiming to slow or stop the cancer.
+This early-phase study tested an experimental drug called INCB7839 in 13 children whose high-grade gliomas (aggressive brain tumors) had come back or worsened after standard treatment.
+The main goals were to find a safe dose and check for side effects.
+The drug works by blocking a protein that helps tumors grow.
+While not a cure, this research is a first step toward a new treatment option for a difficult-to-treat childhood cancer.

 Get updates